coq/coq/doc/sphinx/proof-engine/tactics.rst

    .. tacv:: destruct @term eqn:@naming_intropattern
       :name: destruct … eqn:

-      This behaves as :n:`destruct @term` but adds an equation between :token:`term` and the value that it takes in each of the possible cases.
+      Behaves like :n:`destruct @term` but adds an equation between :token:`term` and the value that it takes in each of the possible cases.
 The name of the equation is specified by :token:`naming_intropattern` (see :tacn:`intros`),